mmarchetti90/vcf2msa/README.md

 # vcf2msa
 ## Python class for one-hot encoding variants from vcf files, then creating a multiple sequence alignment (MSA) as a PHYLIP file

+N.B.
+Designed for vcf files from single calling, not joint

+N.B.
+Only supports uniploid genomes for now, with the intended use being for bacterial genomes

 /// --------------------------------------- //

 ### CLASS INIT